 I am aware that there are many ways to model this challenge in Dynamo.
 I do have another version but it is not completed yet.
 I would be happy to see your own version by commenting and posting your own version if you don’t mind.

-Thank you for visiting my blog and I hope this little tutorial helps you in developing your Dynamo skills specially those beginners like me.
+Thank you for visiting my blog and I hope this little tutorial helps you in developing your Dynamo skills especially those beginners like me.